ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 Idea :- Local variable are stored in stack and Local variables of function are stored in special "function stack frame".
 Additionally there are option to declare functions which were also stored in stack.
 Ole-John and Kristen thought of moving "function stack frame" from stack to Heap.
 In this case, sub functions and calling functions can still operate on the function's local variables.
 We don't have to distroy function local variables every time we come out of function.

 Idea actually removed the "Stacking" of the calling program.
-Calling program "A" fields and variables are active, called program "B" has access to operate on them.
+Calling program "A" and variables are active, called program "B" has access to operate on them.
 ALso, called program "B" can access the fields declared in "A".
 This opened up an idea of writing program by defining feilds and function acting upon the fields together.
 This collection of fields and function is called an `OBJECT`.

 # Lets define a real world Object....
 ```